“But grow in the grace and knowledge of our Lord and Savior Jesus Christ” (II Peter 3:18).

 It is not true that such churches know nothing of the Bible.
 They know snippets of it, depending on what previous pastors majored on.
-Some went to seed on prophecy (a typical sermon dealt with the antichrist or the beast of Revelation) or salvation (every sermon was “get saved now!”) or works (the pastor defined the proper length of women’s hemlines and the amount of makeup they were allowed, the proper raising of children, and such).
+Some went to seed on prophecy (a typical sermon dealt with the antichrist or the beast of Revelation) or salvation (every sermon was “get saved now! or burn in hell forever”) or works (the pastor defined the proper length of women’s hemlines and the amount of makeup they were allowed, the proper raising of children, and such).

 What’s a pastor to do when the Lord sends him to such a church?

 1) Do not lower yourself to their level.

 Leaders will insist on a diet filled with sermons on sin, prophecy, judgment, and the like, but have no taste for extended series on one book of the Bible.
 Some will grow impatient when you insist the church needs a proper constitution and bylaws which spell out the right way to do things.
 And ministering to the poor children in that trailer park a half mile from the church?
 Well, if that involves busing them to church where they can get saved and nothing else, you might get support.
 But if you want to feed them and clothe them and provide school supplies and counsel for their parents, you will find almighty scant support, pastor.

 2) Be steady, be faithful, be consistent.

 Stay close to the Lord in your daily walk.
 Stay in the Word, on your knees, and close to your people.